 3.1 The production of this IDP and the accompanying Infrastructure Delivery Schedule has been prepared within the framework of national guidance and policy, along with relevant approved cross-boundary work and local policy.
-Work is being undertaken to establish the scale of different types of development over the plan period.
-Commissioning of specific evidence to inform infrastructure needs (for instance, transport modelling) is forthcoming.
-The relevant key findings of these studies will be used to inform this Plan.
+Work has been undertaken to establish the scale of different types of development over the plan period.
+Commissioning of specific evidence to inform infrastructure needs (for instance, transport modelling) accompanies the Local Plan Partial Update as part of the evidence base.
+The relevant key findings of these studies have been used to inform this Plan.